anmhrk/speed-chat/README.md

 - [x] Add message metadata per assistant message which displays tps, ttft, tokens in, tokens out
 - [ ] Resumable streams if lost connection or refresh while streaming
 - [ ] Synced stream to follow on any tab or device
-- [ ] Potentially migrate to local db syncing to postgres
 - [ ] Allow send empty message if attachments are present

 ## 📄 License